ethanalindogan/PermitPulse/README.md

 ## 🌆 Why We Started This Project

 This project began with a simple conversation: *Why is rent in Toronto so high?*
 As students living in the GTA, we often talk about the struggle of housing affordability.
-It became clear that the issue isn’t just about demand — it’s also about **how expensive it is to build housing in the first place**.
+It became clear that the issue isn’t just about demand, it’s also about **how expensive it is to build housing in the first place**.

 That’s how **PermitPulse** started.
 We wanted to use open data to dig into Toronto’s building permits and see how construction costs are shaped by project type, location, and scale.
-If we could better understand these drivers, we could also better understand why Toronto housing — and rent — feels out of reach for so many people.
+If we could better understand these drivers, we could also better understand why Toronto housing and rent feels out of reach for so many people.

 ---